SteelCompendium/data-bestiary-md/Wode Elf Green Seer.md

 - ✦ ≤11: 3 damage; I1 restrained (save ends)
 - ★ 12–16: 5 damage; I2 restrained (save ends)

-Effect: A creature restrained by this ability can’t search for hidden creatures until the condition ends.
+Effect: A creature restrained by this ability can't search for hidden creatures until the condition ends.

 **The Natural Cycle (3 Malice)**